noir-lang/noir/docs/docs/concepts/advanced/contract_creation.md

 ## Distributing L2 contract data

-ACIR opcodes for public functions must be avaidable on a data availability solution, as their knowledge is required by rollup providers to create valid public function proofs.
+ACIR opcodes for public functions must be avoidable on a data availability solution, as their knowledge is required by rollup providers to create valid public function proofs.

 This is not required for private functions, it is left to developers to ensure their contract data is distributed and disseminated (e.g. github).

 Under the current spec it is not possible to create contracts with fully hidden bytecode, unless these contracts have no public functions.

-(a future update could enable completely hidden contracts by having a distinct contract public state tree (vs the current monolthic updateable state tree).
+(a future update could enable completely hidden contracts by having a distinct contract public state tree (vs the current monolithic updatable state tree).
 The contract's state tree root would be part of the append-only data tree.
 This way its "public" function proofs could be executed by 3rd parties instead of the rollup provers, without creating race conditions)

 (following pasted from github)